PJC-64/lazy-pjc/documents/index.md

 This documents my current personal NeoVim configurations.
 It's based on lazyvim.

+Note: NeoVim uses "\\" as the default leader key, while lazyvim uses " ", which I prefer!

 ## Extras

 Lazyvim extras that I have selected to load.